dojo/framework/docs/en/middleware/supplemental.md

 });
 ```

-This however doesn't give any typing for the cache keys, the preferred way to type `icache` is to create a pre-typed middleware using `createICacheMiddleware`.
+However this approach doesn't provide any typing for the cache keys.
+The preferred way to type `icache` is to create a pre-typed middleware using `createICacheMiddleware`.
 This allows for passing an interface which will create an `icache` middleware typed specifically for the passed interface and provides type safety for the cache keys.

 ```tsx
 import { create, tsx } from '@dojo/framework/core/vdom';